ALL STAR GAME: 1985 ARTIFICIAL TURF: ever since 1982

 BEEN THERE: August 1, 2010; brief glimpse in mid-1987.

-It may have seemed like a good idea at the time, but the Twins came to regret going along with the Minnesota Vikings' desire for a "modern" replacement all-weather stadium.
-The soulless Metrodome was the first major league baseball stadium to feature an air-supported roof, an economical innovation that several universities in northern states had pioneered in the 1970s.
+It may have seemed like a good idea at the time, but the Twins came to regret going along with the Minnesota Vikings' desire for a "modern" all-weather football stadium.
+The soulless Metrodome was the first major league baseball stadium to feature an air-supported roof, an economical innovation that several universities in northern states had pioneered in the 1970s, the DakotaDome being a prime example.
 (Heavy snow caused the roof to collapse in the fall of 1982, and again in December 2010.)
 The apex of the roof at the Metrodome was only 186 feet high (only Olympic Stadium had a lower roof), and batted balls actually struck it a few times.
 One time Dave Kingman hit a ball right through a hole in the roof, but only got credit for a ground-rule double.

 After moving into their new home in 1982, the Twins learned to take advantage of their artificial climate-controlled environment.
 The high-decibel indoor-amplified cheers were a key part of the Twins' first-ever World Series in 1987, when they beat the St. Louis Cardinals.
 In terms of franchise history, it was only the first world championship since the Washington Senators won in 1924.
 Additional seating sections were opened for baseball use in 1989, raising the capacity by about a thousand.
 The Twins won a second world championship in 1991, beating the Atlanta Braves.
 The big hero both times was slugger and daredevil outfielder Kirby Puckett, who won a place in Minnesotans' hearts, and eventually an invitation to Cooperstown.
 (News of his death in March 2006 came as a sad shock to Twins fans.)
 In 1994 the "dugouts" (within a foot of field level, with seats on top, like at Jack Murphy Stadium and a few others) were moved forward, creating space for three more rows of box seats.